ethereum/ethereum-org-website/src/content/developers/docs/consensus-mechanisms/pos/index.md

 incomplete: true
 ---

 Ethereum is moving to a consensus mechanism called proof-of-stake (PoS) from [proof-of-work (PoW)](/developers/docs/consensus-mechanisms/pow/).
-This was always the plan as it's a key part in the community's strategy to scale Ethereum via [upgrades](/upgrades/).
-However getting PoS right is a big technical challenge and not as straightforward as using PoW to reach consensus across the network.
+This was always the plan because PoS is demonstrably more secure than PoW, uses drastically less energy and enables new scaling solutions to be implemented.
+However PoS is also more complex than PoW.
+Refining the PoS mechanism has taken years of research and development, and the challenge now is implementing it on the live Ethereum network - a process known as ["the merge"](/upgrades/merge/).

 ## Prerequisites {#prerequisites}